Kaitlan Collins: CNN (2017–present)

 On September 15, 2022, CNN announced that Collins would move to co-anchoring a revamped CNN morning show with Don Lemon and Poppy Harlow, ending her tenure as chief White House correspondent.

-Before landing the morning show job Collins was elected to serve as President of the White House Correspondents Association for the 2024-2025 term, a position she relinquished when moving to New York.
+Before landing the morning show job, Collins was elected to serve as President of the White House Correspondents Association for the 2024-2025 term, a position she relinquished when moving to New York.
 On October 12, 2022, CNN announced that the morning show would be named CNN This Morning.

 Collins moderated a town-hall–style event with Donald Trump on May 10, 2023.
 The event included questions from Republican primary voters in New Hampshire.
 During that event, while Collins pointed out that Joe Biden—whose home was also searched when classified documents were discovered at the Penn Biden Center—did not defy a subpoena, Trump asked Collins whether she would let him answer the question.
 Collins said, "Yes, that's why I asked it", prompting Trump to call her a "nasty person".

 On May 17, 2023, Collins was named CNN's new 9 p.m.
 ET host, which had been vacant since the firing of Chris Cuomo in December 2021, and her program was scheduled to begin in June.
 She left CNN This Morning on May 25, 2023; her place there was taken by a rotation of CNN anchors.

-On November 26, 2024, CNN announced that Collins would return as the network's chief White House correspondent for the second Trump presidency while keeping her primetime post.
+On November 26, 2024, CNN announced that Collins would return as the network's chief White House correspondent for the second Trump administration while keeping her primetime post.

+During the second Trump presidency, Collins received attacks and insults from President Donald Trump for her reporting.
+In December 2025, Trump called her "stupid and nasty" in a Truth Social post.
+In February 2026, after asking a question about the victims of Jeffrey Epstein, Trump called her "the worst reporter" and said "I don't think I've ever seen you smile".
+CNN defended Collins in a statement as "an exceptional journalist" who reports "with real depth and tenacity".
+Collins responded on The Lead with Jake Tapper by calling the topic of Epstein no "laughing matter".
+During the White House Correspondents Dinner on July 24, Trump compared Collins to transgender actress Dylan Mulvaney and later posted an AI-generated image of Mulvaney's Bud Light ad with Collins' face on Truth Social.
+Collins posted the Eleanor Roosevelt quote "No one can make you feel inferior without your consent" on Instagram in response.

 The Source with Kaitlan Collins

 On July 5, 2023, it was announced that Collins' new 9 p.m. program would be titled The Source with Kaitlan Collins.
 The show premiered on July 10.
-She has been hosting this prime time hourly show on weekdays between Anderson Cooper 360° and CNN NewsNight with Abby Phillip.
+She has been hosting the prime time hourly show on weekdays between Anderson Cooper 360° and CNN NewsNight with Abby Phillip.

-Personal life

-Collins is a registered Independent voter.

-In October 2022, she moved to New York City to host CNN This Morning.